FEBRUARY 3, 2023

 By Sun Life Staff

-If you’re a younger worker with a large mortgage and small children, it may be a stretch to contribute even $100 a month to your registered retirement savings plan (RRSP).
-But as your income goes up, increasing your monthly contributions each year by only a small amount can make a huge difference.
+If you’re younger, employed, have a mortgage and little kids, it may be a stretch to contribute to your registered retirement savings plan (RRSP).
+But as your income goes up, increasing your monthly contributions each year can make a difference.
+Even if it’s only by a small amount.

 By giving your RRSP contributions regular raises, you’ll be better able to:

 - help ensure you have money for a happy and healthy retirement.